-To comply with the current regulation, KDOT is implementing the following two party check procedures.
-The prime contractor is responsible for following the procedure and for ensuring that DBE subcontractors follow the procedure.
+To comply with the current regulation, KDOT is implementing the following two-party check procedures.
+The prime contractor is responsible for following the procedure and for ensuring that Eligible DBE firms follow the procedure.

-- (1) The DBE owner shall make the request for a two party check to the Office of Civil Rights and shall explain the benefit to the DBE firm. - (2) The prime contractor shall send the check to the DBE owner who will endorse and forward the check to the supplier.
-This should be done within the 10 day prompt pay timeframe. - (3) The amount of the check should not exceed the amount of material paid by KDOT on the latest estimate.
-For example if the estimate was taken on 7/23, pay the material bill through 7/23 not through 7/31. - (4) Two party checks shall be issued only long enough to establish credit for the DBE firm. - (5) KDOT will not count towards goal or give DBE contract goal credit for two party checks that have not been pre-approved by KDOT.
+- (1) The DBE owner shall make the request for a two-party check to the KDOT Office of Civil Rights and shall explain the benefit to the DBE firm.
+On a case-by-case basis, it may be necessary for the prime contractor to initiate the issuance of two party checks. - (2) The prime contractor shall send the check to the DBE owner who will endorse and forward the check to the supplier.
+This should be done within the 10-day prompt pay timeframe. - (3) The amount of the check should not exceed the amount of material paid by KDOT on the latest estimate.
+For example, if the estimate was taken on 7/23, pay the material bill through 7/23 not through 7/31. - (4) Two party checks shall be issued only long enough to establish credit for the DBE firm. - (5) KDOT will not count towards goal or give DBE contract goal credit for two party checks that have not been pre-approved by KDOT.